An Introduction to Geometric Topology: Surface diffeomorphisms

 \begin{teo} Let $\varphi \in \MCG(S_g)$ be a pseudo-Anosov element.
 There are two measured geodesic laminations $\mu_s, \mu_u \in \ML$ and a real number $\lambda >1$ such that

-The laminations $\mu_s$ and $\mu_u$ are full and minimal, and they altogether fill $S_g$. \end{teo} \begin{proof} By Brouwer's fixed point theorem, a pseudo-Anosov element $\varphi$ has a fixed point in $\overline{\Teich(S_g)}\isom D^{6g-6}$ which is (by definition) neither a metric nor a multicurve.
-Therefore $\varphi$ fixes a measured projective lamination $[\mu]\in\PML$ which is minimal and full (otherwise $\varphi$ would be reducible: see the proof of Proposition \ref{varphi:fixes:mu:prop}).
+The laminations $\mu_s$ and $\mu_u$ are full, and they altogether fill $S_g$. \end{teo} \begin{proof} By Brouwer's fixed point theorem, a pseudo-Anosov element $\varphi$ has a fixed point in $\overline{\Teich(S_g)}\isom D^{6g-6}$ which is (by definition) neither a metric nor a multicurve.
+Therefore $\varphi$ fixes a projective measured lamination $[\mu]$ which is full (otherwise $\varphi$ would be reducible: see the proof of Proposition \ref{varphi:fixes:mu:prop}).

 Since $[\mu]$ is a projective class, we have $\varphi(\mu) = \lambda\mu$ for some real number $\lambda >0$.
 Up to replacing $\varphi$ with its inverse $\varphi^{-1}$ we may suppose that $\lambda \geqslant 1$, and Proposition \ref{varphi:fixes:mu:prop} shows that $\lambda>1$.
 We denote this $\mu$ by $\mu_s$.